-In my box I received a red, Le Gaillard 2014 and a rosé, Fanette from Domaine Terre de Mistral.
-I taste the Fanette.
-It’s light and fragrant.
-I’d bought a particularly lovely John Dory fish and could just imagine a simple wine sauce made with the rosé to serve with it leaving the Le Gaillard for another day.
+I bought a particularly lovely John Dory fish and could just imagine a simple wine sauce made with rosé wine.
 Some people think John Dory ugly, but set that aside, it has a wonderful taste and is now in season.

 We cook our fish in a sous vide machine (a water bath).
 The beauty of a sous vide machine is that it is practically impossible to overcook fish.
 You probably have seen them being used on programmes such as Masterchef.

 If you’re not using a sous vide machine, make sure you have the sauce ready to go before you pan fry your fish.
 Any delicate white fish will go nicely – try gurnard or whiting for a change.
 I have chosen to use red onions.
 These are both sweeter than white onions and the colour is just perfect for rosé wine.
 The key to this dish is really soft onions and finishing with butter.

 This is a simple and easy recipe perfect for supper.
 Why not order a delivery of fresh fish?

 - 2 Fillets of fish 150 gr to 200 gr eg John Dory, Gurnard or Whiting